1. PreProcessor

 All Commands starting with a "#" are Preprocessing Commands.
 These commands will influence the code before it is actually starting.These commands have no access to Variables and Runtime Resources, as they work in the Preprocessor, which is before Runtime.

 The #ONCE and #OEND is a preprocessor command.
 The block between #ONCE and #OEND will not be read two times.
-There are two versions of the #ONCE command.

 First version:

 The #ONCE without any parameters.
-In this case the internal preprocessor uses the name of the actual loaded file as parameter.
+In this case the internal Preprocessor uses the name of the actual loaded file as parameter.
 This will prevent the whole file from being loaded a second time. even if the block is somewhere inside the file.

 Second version: